-- 108 EFRAG notes that the consideration of reduced disclosure requirements for eligible subsidiaries in the scope of the forthcoming draft Accounting Standard [IFRS XX Subsidiaries without Public Accountability: Disclosures] will be a part of any future amendments to existing IFRS Accounting Standards or a new IFRS Accounting Standard where disclosure requirements are amended, added or deleted. - Therefore, EFRAG welcomes the IASB's considering whether the reduction of the proposed disclosure requirements is warranted for eligible subsidiaries within the scope of the forthcoming draft Accounting Standard [IFRS XX Subsidiaries without Public Accountability: Disclosures] applying the principles described in the paragraph BC 34 of the Basis for Conclusions on the Exposure Draft Subsidiaries without Public Accountability: Disclosures. - 110 However, EFRAG highlights that IASB is requesting comments on consequential amendments to a future IFRS Accounting Standard [IFRS XX Subsidiaries without Public Accountability: Disclosures] that had not yet been issued or endorsed in the EU.
-Therefore, the endorsement of the Amendments resulting from this ED, or at least a part of them related to the reduced disclosures, is conditional on the outcome of the EU endorsement process of the future IFRS Accounting Standard [IFRS XX Subsidiaries without Public Accountability: Disclosures].
+- 90108EFRAG notes that the consideration of reduced disclosure requirements for eligible subsidiaries in the scope of the forthcoming draft Accounting Standard [IFRS XX Subsidiaries without Public Accountability: Disclosures] will be a part of any future amendments to existing IFRS Accounting Standards or a new IFRS Accounting Standard where disclosure requirements are amended, added or deleted. - 91109 Therefore, EFRAG welcomes the IASB's considering whether the reduction of the proposed disclosure requirements is warranted for eligible subsidiaries within the scope of the forthcoming draft Accounting Standard [IFRS XX Subsidiaries without Public Accountability: Disclosures] applying the principles described in the paragraph BC 34 of the Basis for Conclusions on the Exposure Draft Subsidiaries without Public Accountability: Disclosures. - 92110However, EFRAG highlights that IASB is requesting comments on consequential amendments to a future IFRS Accounting Standard [IFRS XX Subsidiaries without Public Accountability: Disclosures] that had not yet been issued or endorsed in the EU.
+Therefore, the endorsement of the Amendments resulting from this ED, or at least a part of them related to the reduced disclosures, is conditional on the outcome of the EU endorsement process of the future IFRS Accounting Standard [IFRS XX Subsidiaries without Public Accountability: Disclosures]. - 93111 EFRAG further notes that financial institutions, including insurance companies, are out of the scope of the forthcoming IFRS Accounting Standard [IFRS XX Subsidiaries without Public Accountability: Disclosures].
+This means that their subsidiaries applying IFRS Accounting Standards would have to provide a comprehensive package of new disclosure requirements on financial liabilities and equity required by this ED without any reduction.

-- 111 EFRAG further notes that financial institutions, including insurance companies, are out of the scope of the forthcoming IFRS Accounting Standard [IFRS XX Subsidiaries without Public Accountability: Disclosures].
-This means that their subsidiaries applying IFRS Accounting Standards would have to provide a comprehensive package of new disclosure requirements on financial liabilities and equity required by this ED without any reduction. - 112 EFRAG notes that the user profile of the subsidiaries without public accountability is different from the one of publicly traded entities and agrees with the IASB that users of eligible subsidiaries' financial statements are first interested in the information about short-term cash flows, obligations, commitments and contingencies and about liquidity and solvency. - 113 EFRAG agrees that disclosures of terms and conditions of the financial instruments with debt- and equity-like features, together with the nature and priority of claims on liquidation provide necessary information about the short-term liquidity and solvency of the entity.
-EFRAG highlights that the above proposed disclosures are not reduced by the IASB (paragraphs 30A-30F of IFRS 7). - 114 EFRAG also agrees that separate disclosure of gains or losses recognised on financial liabilities with contractual obligations to pay amounts based on an entity's performance or changes in the entity's net assets (IFRS 7, paragraph 20(a)(i)), together with disclosures on financial instruments containing obligations to purchase own equity instruments (IFRS 7, paragraph 30J), cover user needs on disaggregation of information for such instruments.
-EFRAG highlights that these disclosures are not reduced by the IASB. - The ED does not require eligible subsidiaries to disclose information about reclassification, compound financial instruments, potential dilution of ordinary shares and puttable instruments.
-EFRAG considers that such information is less relevant to the users of financial statements of eligible subsidiaries and agrees with the IASB's proposal. - 116 EFRAG generally agrees with the IASB's proposals, which seem to be a fair balance between costs and benefits related to disclosing relevant information. - 117 EFRAG refers to its detailed comments and concerns expressed in the full set of the proposed disclosure requirements in Question 7 and notes that they remain valid for subsidiaries without public accountability.
+- 94112 EFRAG notes that the user profile of the subsidiaries without public accountability is different from the one of publicly traded entities and agrees with the IASB that users of eligible subsidiaries' financial statements are first interested in the information about short-term cash flows, obligations, commitments and contingencies and about liquidity and solvency. - 95113EFRAG agrees that disclosures of terms and conditions of the financial instruments with debt- and equity-like features, together with the nature and priority of claims on liquidation, provide necessary information about the short-term liquidity and solvency of the entity.
+EFRAG highlights that the above proposed disclosures are not reduced by the IASB (paragraphs 30A-30F of IFRS 7). - 96114EFRAG also agrees that separate disclosure of gains or losses recognised on financial liabilities with contractual obligations to pay amounts based on an entity's performance or changes in the entity's net assets (IFRS 7, paragraph 20(a)(i)), together with disclosures on financial instruments containing obligations to purchase own equity instruments (IFRS 7, paragraph 30J), cover user needs on disaggregation of information for such instruments.
+EFRAG highlights that these disclosures are not reduced by the IASB. - 97115 The ED does not require eligible subsidiaries to disclose information about reclassification, compound financial instruments, potential dilution of ordinary shares and puttable instruments.
+EFRAG considers that such information is less relevant to the users of financial statements of eligible subsidiaries and agrees with the IASB's proposal. - EFRAG generally agrees with the IASB's proposals, which seem to be a fair balance between costs and benefits related to disclosing relevant information. - 98117EFRAG refers to its detailed comments and concerns expressed in the full set of the proposed disclosure requirements in Question 7 and notes that they remain valid for subsidiaries without public accountability.
+EFRAG generally agrees with the IASB's proposals, which seem to be a fair balance between costs and benefits related to disclosing relevant information.